 Moving to a fit-for-purpose conveyor design

-Once it was determined that a Floveyor F3 fit all the conveying requirements of the chemical processing plant, the next hurdle was overcoming plant constraints.
+Once it was determined a conveyor from the Endura range fit all the conveying requirements, the next hurdle was overcoming plant constraints.
 The site had limited floor space and low headroom, which presented additional difficulties for process line technology.
-Floveyor F3s have a small footprint and a modular design that easily integrated with the existing plant technology.
+Conveyors in the Endura range have a small footprint and a modular design that easily integrated with the existing plant technology.

 Another key feature leading to a Floveyor decision was the option of having a mobile conveying unit.
 When the conveyor is not in use, the operators move the screw feeder and safety frame out of the manufacturing area and into the warehouse.
 This helps improve efficiency and overall safety by opening up floor space and keeping the forklift traffic lane clear.